midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 configure with at deployment time.

 Similarly, there is no way to create a cyclic dependency between contracts.
-A dependency is represented by a deployed contract address, it it must be fixed before deployment.
+A dependency is represented by a deployed contract address, it must be fixed before deployment.
 Therefore, contract dependencies form a DAG.

 Note that this does not imply that the cross-contract call graph is fixed.